hyleung/elk-in-a-box/README.md

 You'll find the configuration file for Logstash in `conf`.
 By default, Fig will mount this directory into the Logstash container into `/etc/conf`.
 The provided `logstash.conf` will consume any log files in `/var/logs`, which Fig will mount the local `logs` directory into.

-At the moment, the idea is that you'd symlink any logs or log directories into this folder and update your `logstash.conf` accordingly.
+Initially, the idea was to symlink any logs or log directories into this folder, but this doesn't appear to work with Docker.
+At the moment, the (admittedly shitty) workaround is to [mount](http://superuser.com/questions/842642/how-to-make-a-symlinked-folder-appear-as-a-normal-folder) the directory instead of linking it.
+This works ok for Linux, but not for OSX.

+On Linux:

+To mount:

+    mount -o bind <source directory> <target directory>

+To unmount:

+    umount <target directory>

+Once this is done, update your `logstash.conf` accordingly so that you can grab the input from the logs and apply any filters, etc.

+The other workaround is to update `fig.yml` and mount the paths that you're interested in - which, I suppose, isn't so bad (since you have to update `logstash.conf` anyway)…

 ##Kibana